-Our board of directors consists of seven directors, including three independent directors, namely Mr. Mingto Yu, Mr. Hang Wang and Mr. Kuiguang Niu.
+Our board of directors will consist of seven directors, including three independent directors, namely Mr. Mingto Yu, Mr. Hang Wang and Mr. Kuiguang Niu, upon the SEC's declaration of effectiveness of our registration statement on Form F-1 to which this prospectus forms a part.
 A director is not required to hold any shares in our company to qualify to serve as a director.
 The Listing Rules of the Nasdaq generally require that a majority of an issuer's board of directors must consist of independent directors.
 However, the Listing Rules of the Nasdaq permit foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
 We rely on this "home country practice" exception and do not have a majority of independent directors serving on our board of directors.

 A director may vote with respect to any contract, proposed contract, or arrangement in which he or she is materially interested, provided (1) such director, if his interest in such contract or arrangement is material, has declared the nature of his interest at the earliest meeting of the board at which it is practicable for him to do so, either specifically or by way of a general notice and (2) if such contract or arrangement is a transaction with a related party, such transaction has been approved by the audit committee.
 A director may exercise all the powers of the company to borrow money, mortgage its business, property and uncalled capital, and issue debentures or other securities whenever money is borrowed or as security for any obligation of the company or of any third party.
-None of our directors has a service contract with us that provides for benefits upon termination of service as a director.
+[None of our directors has a service contract with us that provides for benefits upon termination of service as a director.]